TKESuperDave/PayaServices/Merchant Information/Merchant Check and ACH Best Practices.md

    - Statement that authorization was obtained for and is a single ACH Debit
 - Authorizations must also include the following verbiage (or substantially similar) and must be read and captured on the recording and/or written notice:

-	> “(Customer’s First and Last Name), by providing your bank account information and verbal authorization today, (current date MM/DD/YY), you (Customer’s Name) are authorizing (Business Name) to create an ACH debit to your account and that this Check by Phone may be drafted from your account as early as today.
-In the event your Check by Phone is returned from your bank unpaid, you further agree that a fee of $25.00 or as allowable by law shall also be charged to your account via draft, or ACH debit.”
+	> (Customer’s First and Last Name), by providing your bank account information and verbal authorization today, (current date MM/DD/YY), you (Customer’s Name) are authorizing (Business Name) to create an ACH debit to your account and that this Check by Phone may be drafted from your account as early as today.
+In the event your Check by Phone is returned from your bank unpaid, you further agree that a fee of $25.00 or as allowable by law shall also be charged to your account via draft, or ACH debit.
 	>
-	> “Do you authorize <Business Name> to proceed with this Check by Phone?”
+	> Do you authorize <Business Name> to proceed with this Check by Phone?

 	Customer must state “Yes” or “No”

-	>“A Check by Phone will be drafted from your bank account with the following information (Bank Routing Number, Bank Account Number, Check Number, and Check by Phone Amount).
+	>A Check by Phone will be drafted from your bank account with the following information (Bank Routing Number, Bank Account Number, Check Number, and Check by Phone Amount).
 Please allow 12 to 72 business hours for this transaction to post to your account.
 Should you have any questions regarding your payment, or choose to revoke your authorization, you may reach our office at (Verbally provide the Business Telephone that is answered during normal business hours).
-Please be advised that depending on the timing of your scheduled ACH, revocation of the authorization may not be available.”
+Please be advised that depending on the timing of your scheduled ACH, revocation of the authorization may not be available.

 - Below is a sample Single Authorization Notice:
 	>  (Name),